xmrminer01102018/VegaToolsNConfigs/README.md

 RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs(CryptoNight V8).

+RadeonProDuoCNrCNrwzQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo GPU(CNr and CNrwz).

 RX470UbuntuGuideForCNv2 - How to setup RX470 bios, drivers and mining in Ubuntu to get 1kH/s for Monero(XMR) with CryptoNight V8 algo.

 VegaUbuntuGuideWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
 Essentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.